ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Health endpoint that reaches out to DB and gets some DB statistics
-* Enforce practical limits on entries per budget and budgets per user
-  - 5,000 budgets/user
-  - 2,500 entries/budget
-  - Client will limit description fields to 600 chars
 * Update readme documentation
   - Add a section for the job scheduler
   - Explanation of encryption scheme and expected role of the client in the scheme